CIHF-DT: News operation

-Global Halifax airs three local newscasts: Global News Morning from 6–10 a.m. on weekdays is presented by Paul Brothers and Alyse Hand from Global's Halifax studios; the flagship Global News at 6 is presented from Global's Montreal studios by Aalia Adam; and Global News at 11 is presented from Global's News Centre in Toronto.
+Global Halifax airs three local newscasts: Global News Morning from 6–10 a.m. on weekdays is presented by Paul Brothers from Global's Halifax studios; the flagship Global News at 6 is presented from Global's Montreal studios by Aalia Adam; and Global News at 11 is presented from Global's News Centre in Toronto.
 Global News at 6 is followed by Global National at 6:30 p.m.
 On Saturdays and Sundays, Global Halifax and Global New Brunswick share a combined Global News at 6 and Global News at 11, also presented from Toronto, under the Global Maritimes brand.
 All of these news programs are broadcast in 16:9 high definition.

 Along with a growing number of other Global stations, CIHF has used a "virtual" studio since March 2008.
 The anchor sits behind a desk in front of a green screen, onto which a virtual reality studio is digitally inserted.
 Cameras and tapes are cued and controlled from a centralized control centre—which was originally in Vancouver, but was moved in August 2008 to Edmonton.
 A number of the redundancies made in October 2007 were directly attributable to the introduction of this new technology.

 Global Maritimes also had a 5:30 p.m. newscast called the Early News, but was cancelled as of early 2007 to make way for a full hour late-night newscast.
 The Early News was the first attempt by Global Maritimes to compete against CTV Atlantic's flagship news magazine program Live at 5.
 Global also had a noon lifestyle show called The Noon Show (later called Global Noon), which was cancelled due to low ratings.